-What is the Health Sciences Career Cluster?
+What is the Health and Biomedical Sciences Career Cluster?

 Healthcare is the largest and fastest-growing industry in the United States.
 In the Health Sciences Career Cluster, you can prepare for a career that promotes health, wellness, and diagnosis, and treats injuries and diseases.